dataBASED-eecs/dataBased/part_4/Team19_Part4.md

 	- Used to specify the data type and permissible values for an attribute.
 - Domain Constraint
 	- A rule that restricts the type of data that can be stored in a particular attribute of a relation.
-- Functional Dependency
-	- A constraint between two sets of attributes in a relation from a database.

 NOTE: Other definitions for entities and relationships are defined at the intial mention.